AloSantana/Spotify-echo/README.md

 ## 🌟 What is EchoTune AI?

 EchoTune AI is a comprehensive music discovery platform that combines Spotify's vast music catalog with AI-powered recommendations and conversational search.
-The platform provides personalized music discovery through hybrid recommendation algorithms, natural language chat interfaces, and comprehensive user preference management.
+The platform provides personalized music experiences through a modern web interface.

 **✨ NEW: Modernized Chat-First Architecture** - Complete platform overhaul with PostgreSQL integration, advanced AI provider management, and natural language Spotify control!